Country of origin: Taiwan

 It was at a dinner party in 2005 that the YouTube concept was born.
 Chen and friend Chad Hurley couldn’t find an easy way to share videos of the party.
 Realizing that digital photos were easier to share thanks to websites like Flickr, they reasoned that a similar software package for videos was possible too.
 The idea was that it had to be easy to use and not require downloading software.

 With $3.5 million in venture capital financing, YouTube launched in December 2005 with a flick called “Me at the zoo.”
 Within a year, there were 34 million unique visitors each month, 100 million videos in its archive and 65,000 new videos daily.

-Chen was named in Business 2.0’s “50 Most Influential People,” GQ’s “Men of the Year” and Fortune’s “Most Powerful People in Business.”
+Chen was named in Business 2.0’s “50 Most Influential People,” GQ’s “Men of the Year,” Time magazine’s “Best Invention of the Year” and Fortune’s “Most Powerful People in Business.”
 Chen became a multi-millionaire after YouTube was bought by Google in 2009 for $1.65 billion.

 A true entrepreneur at heart, Chen keeps his focus on creating new companies and new technologies.
 After YouTube, he co-founded business incubator Avos Systems, creators of the mobile video platform MixBit and worked as entrepreneur in residence at Google Ventures.
-In early 2016, he announced the launch of Nom, an online service that lets professional and amateur chefs and foodies create their own food-related livestreaming channels.
+In 2016, he launched Nom, a video-streaming service for foodies, which has since shut down.

 Check out the blog post Nine Famous Asian and Pacific Islander Immigrants to learn more about accomplished AAPI immigrants to the United States.